 How to obtain your essential medicines without a prescription and collect your medications if you are unable to see your GP or get to a pharmacy.

 To reduce the spread of COVID-19 within South Australia, the State Coordinator has made a Direction to limit surgery, treatment and procedures to emergencies only

 A range of measures are being implemented to protect the health and wellbeing of all South Australians and prevent the spread of COVID-19 in our community.

 In order to protect vulnerable South Australians, recommended restrictions on visits to hospitals remain in place.

 Essential sectors with the need for individual specialist workers to enter and exit South Australia need to have Workplace Risk Mitigation strategies for COVID-19.

-There have been no new cases of COVID-19 today.
-There have been a total of 665 cases notified in South Australia.More about COVID-19 update 10 April 2021
+There have been three new cases of COVID-19 reported today.
+There have been 976 cases reported in South Australia to date.More about COVID-19 update 8 December 2021

-There have been two new cases of COVID-19 today, reported from a medi-hotel.
-There have been a total of 665 cases notified in South Australia.More about COVID-19 update 9 April 2021
+There have been four new cases of COVID-19 reported today.
+There have been 975 cases reported in South Australia to date.More about COVID-19 update 7 December 2021